 The docket in the Asarco-Steelworkers case shows the court will confer on whether to take on the Asarco case at its first private conference following the summer recess, on Oct.
 1.

 Asarco, part of Mexico-based Grupo Mexico, has been fighting to avoid paying the bonuses since 2014.
-That’s when a federal labor mediator decided that newer workers ineligible for the company’s pension plan should get the bonuses, because that provision was left out of a collective-bargaining agreement signed in 2011 due to a mutual mistake by the company and the unions.
+That’s when an arbitrator decided that newer workers ineligible for the company’s pension plan should get the bonuses, because that provision was left out of a collective-bargaining agreement signed in 2011 due to a mutual mistake by the company and the unions.

 The bonus payments were upheld twice by a federal district court, and the 9th U.S. Circuit Court of Appeals rejected Asarco’s appeal for a second time in January.